gaps-closure/ect/flowspec/max-notes.md

 There is no set of rules which can enforce this - i.e. the system is infeasible/not consistent

+### Component annotation consistency
+1. For each argtaint in component C, C.inflows[i] must have a label which is in C.argtaints[i].
+2. For each argtaint in component C, C.outflows[i] must have a label which is in C.argtaints[len(C.inflows) + i].
+3. For each argtaint in component C corresponding to an inflow, the inflow's remote level must be C.level, and for each argtaint in C corresponding to an outflow, the outflow's level must be C1.level.

 ## Third: checking against the provided rules

 The rules JSON file gives the set of cross-domain flows which are allowed (all